winesapOS/winesapOS/README.md

     - macOS
         - Hold `command` while booting up.
 Once booted into macOS, run `./refind-mkdefault` (requires Xcode to be installed).
     - Fedora, Ubuntu, and Windows
-        - Add an existing Linux or Windows operating system to the GRUB boot menu.
+        - Add an existing operating system to the GRUB boot menu.
             ```
             # Enable os-prober.
 It is disabled by default.
             sudo crudini --ini-options=nospace --set /etc/default/grub "" GRUB_DISABLE_OS_PROBER false
             sudo grub-mkconfig -o /boot/grub/grub.cfg
             ```
+    - SteamOS
+        - `os-prober` does not work with SteamOS.
+        - Enter the BIOS to access the UEFI boot menu.
+This allows selecting any of the installed operating systems.
+            - On the Steam Deck, hold the power down volume button and then press the power button.
+            - On other devices, use the GRUB boot menu to select the "UEFI Firmware Settings" option.

 **Manual steps:**